spences10/scottspence.com/posts/2020/06/20/logitech-g815/index.md

 ## The new shiny

-Ok, time to stop [ruminating] on the keyboaard (as it's not healthy)!
+Ok, time to stop [ruminating] on the keyboard (as it's not healthy)!
 Time to move on, but where to?
 I mentioned earlier I've bee finding it _really_ difficult to find those switches in any other keyboards anywhere.